eXascaleInfolab/clubmark/README.md

 ### Libraries

 * [python-igraph](http://igraph.org/python/) for Louvain algorithm evaluation by NMIs (because the original implementation does not provide convenient output of the communities to evaluate NMIs): `$ pip install python-igraph`
+*Note: `python-igraph` depends on `libz` and `libxml2`, which are installed on Linux Ubuntu in a such way: `$ sudo apt-get install lib32z1-dev libxml2-dev`*

 ### External tools that are used as executables
 * [Extended LFR Benchmark](3dparty/lfrbench_weight-undir-ovp) for undirected weighted networks with overlaps, origins: https://sites.google.com/site/santofortunato/inthepress2, https://sites.google.com/site/andrealancichinetti/files